Kanegraffiti/House-of-Wura/README.md

 2. Run `pnpm embed` to generate `data/embeddings.json` with OpenAI's `text-embedding-3-small` model.
 Commit the output for deterministic retrieval or regenerate whenever content changes.
 3. Deploy with `OPENAI_API_KEY` set.
 The Edge route at `/api/chat` streams responses using Vercel AI SDK and retrieved knowledge snippets.
 4. Optional: upload the generated embeddings to Vercel Blob if you prefer runtime storage outside the repo.

+### AI Helper Troubleshooting

+- Confirm `OPENAI_API_KEY` is configured for every Vercel environment (Production + Preview).
+Without it the assistant returns a `503` with `NO_OPENAI_KEY`.
+- Ensure `data/embeddings.json` exists in the repo or Blob.
+If missing, the chat route falls back to a no-context mode and logs a warning when `DEBUG_WURA=true`.
+- Check Vercel function logs for `/api/chat` responses — you should see status `200` with streaming chunks.
+Any 4xx/5xx indicates a misconfigured key or upstream failure.

 ### Performance & Motion Notes